 - Seek prompt medical care if you’re injured.

 - Exchange information with the other driver but don’t admit fault.

 - One at-fault property damage accident over $2,000 can increase your annual car insurance rates by more than $1,000.

 What should I do after an accident?
-What information should I exchange?

-Call the police for a report
+3. Call the police for a report

 Insurers like to have a police report if possible, and it’s required in many states.
 If you have a minor parking lot accident, the police may not have time to come to the scene, but you will be able to tell your insurer that you did make the call.